Skip to main content

 The extra financial assistance also alleviates other types of stress life can throw at you, Adolph said, allowing students to focus on their studies and experiential opportunities such as club involvement, internships or travel.

 “I didn’t have to work in college,” she said.
 “It was never an obligation because I had money that the school was giving me to go toward my housing, meal plans on campus — that sort of thing.
 For most people, that is a sigh of relief.
-I know a lot of people working so hard throughout college trying to make ends meet, and for me, I don’t have to worry about where my meals are coming from because I have this money set aside.”
+I know a lot of people working so hard throughout college trying to make ends meet, and for me, I didn’t have to worry about where my meals were coming from because I had this money set aside.”

 Adolph did gain work experience during college, however, thanks to a paid internship made possible by her Golden LEAF Scholarship.